fiefdx/LitePipeline/README.md

 # LitePipeline

-A distributed pipeline system, based on Python3, tornado, venv-pack, pyinstaller.
+A lightweight, scalable, distributed pipeline system, based on Python3, tornado, venv-pack, pyinstaller.

 All code based on Python3, do not use Python2!, no windows support currently.

 It still under development, so, maybe have some bugs or not stable enough!

+# Features

+1. workload balance

+2. support dynamically generate actions

+3. scalable with add / remove node

+4. lightweight, pure python implementation

+5. based on venv-pack, easily deploy / update application

+6. support daily timing schedule task

 # Conceptions